Nmuta/rxjsStuff/README.md

 # Services with Event Emitters

-This repo is a simple example of two components that both subscribe to an event Emitter that is located within a service.
+This repo contains examples of components that use rxjs and rxjs related features such as intervals, observables, and ngrx store features.